 How to Post-Tension Concrete to Help Withstand Tensile Stresses

 The post-tensioning process puts concrete into a permanent compressive state, which helps to counteract stretching forces that might be encountered later in the concrete’s working life.
-The post-tensioning process involves the following steps:
+When the work is performed by the right paving company, the post-tensioning process most a involves the following steps:

 - Run tendons through preformed ducts in the concrete slabs.